Starfish Family Services

 Well-being for the whole family.
 We invest in the health and wellness of children, youth, and families through programs that have a comprehensive and holistic approach.

-Your journey is unique.
 We support you in crafting your own personal plan of action.
-We partner with you to ensure you have the tools and resources to create your version of a positive, nurturing family dynamic where everyone feels safe and connected and all are empowered to effectively manage life stressors.
+We partner with you to ensure you have the tools and resources to create a positive, nurturing family dynamic where everyone feels safe and connected, and set up to effectively manage life stressors.

-Outpatient options: Our three warm, friendly centers are located in Inkster, Livonia & Westland.
+Outpatient options: Our three centers are located in Inkster, Livonia & Westland.
 Virtually visit our Livonia-based center.

 Starfish Services